Photo 1: “Laura with kids” World Vision relief worker with kids at a distribution center

 As information about the horrors of the Haiti earthquake unfold our children will undoubtedly hear more and have more questions about this tragedy.
 Below are several suggestions on how to talk with children about this tragedy.
 These tips are provided by World Vision, the largest Christian humanitarian aid organization.
 World Vision has worked in Haiti for more than 30 years and today has hundreds of staff on the ground assisting in the relief and recovery efforts in Haiti.

 For more information on World Vision’s efforts please visit www.worldvision.org/press.
+Talking to kids about tragedy

 Talking to children about tragedy is a job most parents would love to avoid.
 If only our children did not need to hear about things like this week’s devastating earthquake in Haiti.
 But of course, they do hear.
 And they are full of questions: Could this happen to me?
 What’s going to happen to the children?
 Can I do anything to help the children I see on TV?